XenonHan/Tower-Defense-Game/readme.md

 LEE Tsz Leung (username: jordanleeeee): response for Arena and Monster part.

-HO Kin Chun (username: kchoao), N/A
+HO Kin Chun (username: kchoao), response for nothing, already waited over one month (job distributed on 8/10/2019, waited until the day of previous deadline,17/11/2019), absent from Activity 1 as well.

 Remark: